 Fully Accessible Class

-In 2021, the class sessions will be held entirely online and specially designed to serve those who experience vision impairment or loss, as well as individuals with full sight.
+In 2022, the class sessions will be held entirely online and specially designed to serve those who experience vision impairment or loss, as well as individuals with full sight.
 Materials will be available digitally.
-If unable to access them, we can send large font or braille options.
-Let us know at least two weeks prior to the event to prepare and mail the materials.
+If you are unable to access them, we can send large font or Braille versions.
+Please let us know at least three weeks prior to the event to allow time to prepare and mail the materials.
 The field trip is in person at Lakeshore Nature Preserve, where participants will make their way to Picnic Point and other wonderful spots within the preserve.